schelmo/mootools-tree/README.md

 * indicatorOffset: (number, defaults to *0*) The left offset of the indicator
 * cloneOffset: (string, defaults to *{x: 16, y: 16}*) The offset to be used for the cloned element
 * cloneOpacity: (boolean, defaults to *0.8*) Opacity of the currently dragged element
+* dragHandle: (string, defaults to 'li') The Selector to act as the handle for the draggable element.
 * checkDrag(element): (function, returns boolean) Checks if the element that is to be dragged is draggable.
 * checkDrop(droppable, dropOptions): (function, returns boolean) Checks if the droppable element can be dropped on